alexperrotta/sql_exercises/README.md

 Creating databases and querying the data.

 <strong>Lessons learned</strong> <br>
-Using the psql shell to run queries.
+Using the psql shell to run queries. <br>
-Creating databases and inserting data.
+Creating databases and inserting data. <br>
-SQL statements including order by and group by Aggregation - count, sum, avg, max, min
+SQL statements including order by and group by <br>
+Aggregation - count, sum, avg, max, min <br>
+Creating a relational database <br>
+Using joins and subqueries